 How Much Cereal Can Your Pet Have?

-You can give your dog a few pieces of cereal as a treat, but don’t overdo it.
+The acceptable amount of cereal for a dog is a few pieces of cereal as a treat.
 Cereal is made from grains, which means it’s rich in carbohydrates.
 Too many carbs in your dog’s diet can lead to obesity.
 A good rule of thumb is to give them no more than one tablespoon per 20 pounds of body weight per day.

 Can You Feed Your Dog Cereal with Milk?